KNOX CAVE PRESERVE

 Periods of Access

-At the present time Knox Cave is closed from October 1st until mid-May or when the sinkhole is ice-free, whichever comes later.
-(As a matter of clarification, this refers to all ice, not just ice on the wall of the sink.)
-This is for the safety of visitors as well as to protect hibernating bats.
-Crossbones Cave is open all year.
+Knox Cave is closed from October 1st until May 15th or when the sinkhole is ice-free, whichever comes later.
+This refers to all ice, not just ice on the wall of the sink, and is for the safety of visitors as well as to protect hibernating bats.
+Crossbones Cave is closed from October 1st until May 1st.

 Crossbones Cave is a vertical cave.
 All cavers must have their own equipment for descending and ascending.
 Rope adequate for rigging the entrance drop will be required.